The 20 Cheapest Places to Buy Land in the U.S.

 Price of land per acre: $0 with a refundable $500 deposit

-If you have $500 to put down as a deposit, you could qualify for a free land giveaway in Elwood, Nebraska.
-It's one of the few places still offering free land in alignment with the Homestead Act.
-Bob Vila confirms that you must plan to build a home on the land, begin construction on a new home, and have it completed by the second year from signing the agreement.
-When you've completed the house, the plot of land is legally yours, and the town will refund your initial $500 deposit.
-Elwood is a small town with fewer than 1,000 residents, and they're trying to build its population base.
+In fact, Bob Vila confirms it’s an option as long as you plan to build a home on the land, begin construction on a new home, and have it completed by the second year of signing the agreement.
+When you’ve completed the house, the plot of land is legally yours, and the town will refund your initial deposit.
+Elwood is a small town with fewer than 1,000 residents, and they’re trying to grow.

 3. Marne, Iowa